Shatranj

 Zhu Jiner holds both the Woman Grandmaster (WGM) title and the full Grandmaster (GM) title.
 The GM title is the highest in chess and is awarded without gender qualification.
 She earned it through open-section norm results, competing against male GMs in standard open tournaments to satisfy the rating and performance requirements.

-At 2578, she is the highest-rated player in the Women’s Candidates 2026 field by a margin over the next group: Koneru Humpy and Tan Zhongyi sit around 2535.
-The rating gap is real and reflects her sustained performance across the Grand Prix circuit.
+She is the highest-rated player in the Women’s Candidates 2026 field, and her rating reflects sustained performance across the Grand Prix circuit.

 Her official FIDE profile and full rating history shows a trajectory that has moved consistently upward since her junior years.
 Born in 2002, she is one of the youngest elite women’s players active at the top level.